jaeyunsung/RA_Autoantibodies_2023/README.md

 # Data

-The raw data and the quantile normalized data are all available.
+The raw data and the quantile normalized data are all available in the 'data' directory.
 There is also a text file named "removed_samples_info.txt" explaining why certain autoantibody samples (corresponding to study participants) were removed.

 # Installation